grascioni/dotnet-deploy-lambda/README.md

-# .NET Lambda GitHub Actions
+# .NET Deploy Lambda
-This .NET Lambda GitHub Actions repository provides an action that uses the AWS .NET Lambda tools to package and upload a .NET package to a Lambda function.
+This .NET Deploy Lambda repository provides an action that uses the AWS .NET Lambda tools to package and upload a .NET package to a Lambda function.